Polsonby/cccd-migrator/README.md

 # CCCD Migrator

-Ruby cli that wraps calls to aws cli commandline utility for s3 synchronization between template deploy environment's s3 buckets (source) and live-1 s3 buckets (destination).
+A CLI that wraps calls to the `aws cli` for s3 synchronization and `pg_dump/psql` for RDS/postgres database "migration".
+Both data stores are unidirectionally copied from template deploy environments (source) to live-1 (destination).

 ## Build
 To build the docker image using the provided script you will need credentials for accessing live-1 cccd ECR registry.
 The script assumes you have valid aws credentials stored in a profile named `ecr-live1`.